 - Research interests include carnivore-habitat relationships, dynamics of animal populations, predator-prey interactions, and wildlife conservation.

-Associate Professor.
+Professor.
 BS (philosophy) and MS (environmental studies), University of Oregon; PhD (geography), University of Arizona

 - Courses in GIS, natural resources, biogeography and wild land fire.